 The historic city center:

 Cartagena is a magnet for history and culture buffs.
-Unfortunately Colombia is a country that is so focused on modernizing that many historic properties have been demolished in order to build modern office buildings, apartment building or simply carparks.
-Which is a shame in terms of preservation of the history of Colombia.
-Luckily Cartagena has resisted this and with the UNESCO Heritage site listing Cartagena will always remain the principal historic site of Colombia.
+The beautiful preservation of the historic city center in Cartagena worth the visit.
+Cartagena has resisted this and with the UNESCO Heritage site listing Cartagena will always remain the principal historic site of Colombia.

 Walking through the Centro Historico is like walking through another period of time.
 Every building has a character and a story to tell.
 You’ll never get bored walking around the streets, even getting lost is an adventure.
 If you have time take a look at the Zenu Gold Museum and discover more about the traditions and artworks of the local Zenu indigenous community and pre-colombian art.
 Or if you fancy something a little more sinister visit the Palacio de La Inquisicion where you can see all sort of instruments of torture used to extract testimonies during the Spanish Inquisition.